Jack in the Box (album): Promotion

 On July 13, 2022, W Korea announced J-Hope as the cover for the magazine's August issue—three versions were released.
 The magazine contained a full spread pictorial and an in-depth interview with the rapper about his music and Jack in the Box.
 He also discussed the album with Rolling Stone, Variety, and Consequence in articles published on July 15.
 J-Hope held a private listening party for the album at the Hybe headquarters in Yongsan on July 14.
 Attendees included BTS-bandmates Jin, RM, Jimin, V, and Jungkook, Hybe chairman Bang Si-hyuk, and several of the rapper's close friends and artists in the dance and music industries such as Tiger JK, Yoon Mi-rae, Uhm Jung-hwa, Heize, Jessi, Hyuna, Sunmi, Simon Dominic, Loco, and Sokodomo.
 Clips of the event were shared online by multiple attendees.
 On July 28, J-Hope appeared as a guest on the 14th episode of IU's Palette, a YouTube series hosted by singer IU.
 He performed "Equal Sign", as a duet with IU, and "Safety Zone" for the first time on the show.
 The rapper made his solo performance debut at Lollapalooza on July 31, as the headlining act for the final day of the event, and became the first South Korean artist to headline a main stage at a major United States music festival—the hour-long setlist included several songs from the album.
-In November, J-Hope headlined day two of the MAMA Awards in Japan, performing a medley of "More", "Arson", and "= (Equal Sign)".
+In November, J-Hope headlined day two of the MAMA Awards in Japan, performing a medley of "More", "Arson", and "Future".
 The following month, he joined the performance lineup for Dick Clark's New Year's Rockin' Eve, held on December 31, and sang a medley comprising "= (Equal Sign)", "Chicken Noodle Soup", and the Holiday Remix version of "Butter" by BTS.

 A documentary chronicling the album's making and J-Hope's performance at Lollapalooza, titled J-Hope in the Box, was released for streaming globally on Weverse and Disney+ beginning February 17, 2023.